HPCLab-933/Vina-CUDA/README.md

 ![Vina-CUDA](./image/Vina-CUDA.png)

 ## Case Study
+The AutoDock-GPU dataset includes diverse compounds from databases such as CASF-2013 and PDB, spanning a wide range of ligand complexities and target characteristics.
+It has been widely used in studies as it provides a comprehensive assessment of molecular docking program's performance and accuracy.
 ### Environment and Parameter Configuration
-Hardware: Intel(R) Core(TM) i9-10980XE CPU @ 3.00GHz with 18 cores (36 threads).
-System: Ubuntu 20.04.6 LTS.
-GPU model: Nvidia GeForce RTX 3090 with 32GB of memory.
 Software: CUDA version 12.2, BOOST version 1.77.0, 192GB of RAM, and gcc version 9.4.0.
 The receptor was processed using the prepare\_receptor module from ADFRsuite-1.0 (http://ccsb.scripps.edu/adfr/downloads/), which removes water molecules, adds hydrogens, and assigns charges.
 The ligand was prepared using the mk\_prepare\_ligand.py script from Meeko (http://github.com/forlilab/Meeko), which performs hydrogen addition and charge assignment with the following command: -i ligand.sdf -o ligand.pdbqt.
 The receptor's docking center and box size were set to default values.
-Benchmark: [Autodock-GPU](https://enodo.org/records/4031961), [CASF-2016](https://www.pdbbind.org.cn/index.php), [PPARG, Astex, and PoseBuster](https://github.com/dptech-corp/Uni-Dock-Benchmarks) librarys.
 ### The Acceleration and Accuracy of Vina-CUDA and its derivatives
 * The runtime acceleration of Vina-CUDA, QuickVina2-CUDA, and QuickVina-W-CUDA comprae with the Vina-GPU 2.1, QuickVina 2-GPU 2.1 and QuickVina-W-GPU 2.1 in [Autodock-GPU](https://enodo.org/records/4031961), [CASF-2016](https://www.pdbbind.org.cn/index.php), [PPARG, Astex, and PoseBuster](https://github.com/dptech-corp/Uni-Dock-Benchmarks) librarys.
 ![Vina-CUDA](./image/docking_runtime_for_program_update.png)